OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 This sample creates the RSA key pair with a key size of 4096-bit (i.e. modulus size).

 Note: there is a widespread false believe that the NDK should be used to hide cryptographic operations and hardcoded keys.
 However, using this mechanisms is not effective.
 Attackers can still use tools to find the mechanism used and make dumps of the key in memory.
-Next, the control flow can be analyzed with IDA(pro).
+Next, the control flow can be analyzed with e.g. radare2 (see section "[Disassembling Native Code](0x05c-Reverse-Engineering-and-Tampering.md#disassembling-native-code "Disassembling Native Code")" section of the "Reverse Engineering and Tampering" chapter for more details).
 From Android 7.0 (API level 24) onward, it is not allowed to use private APIs, instead: public APIs need to be called, which further impacts the effectiveness of hiding it away as described in the [Android Developers Blog](https://android-developers.googleblog.com/2016/06/android-changes-for-ndk-developers.html "Android changes for NDK developers")

 #### Static Analysis